Knowing how to clean walls and ceilings will reduce the amount of dust floating around in your home and make any room look better.

 So you’ve cleaned your walls and ceilings then allowed them to dry.
 Now it’s time to inspect them for any remaining stains and remove them.

-•Crayons: Make a paste with baking soda and water.
-Lightly wipe the area with this paste in a circular motion.
+•Crayons: Make a paste of baking soda and water.
+Lightly wipe the area with this mixture in a circular motion.
 Use rubbing alcohol and a cotton swab to remove any lingering color.

 •Pencils: Use the pencil eraser!
 If the mark persists, use a baby wipe on the area.

 •Permanent marker: Rubbing alcohol easily removes permanent marker from most surfaces.
-Wet a cotton ball with it then dab at the area.
-Change cotton balls frequently so you aren’t simply smearing the stain around.
+Wet a cotton ball with it then dab the wall.
+Change cotton balls frequently, so you aren’t merely smearing the stain around.

 •Grease: Lightly rub a piece of white chalk or a scoop of baby powder or cornstarch over the area.
 (You’ll want to put a towel on the floor below and dust the wall when you’re done.)
 This powder will absorb and pull grease from the paint itself.
 Allow it to remain in place 10 minutes before wiping the area with a 50-50 mix of white vinegar and warm water.

 •Soot or smoke damage: Soot and smoke damage require a two-step approach.
 First, use a commercial dry cleaning sponge on the area, dragging it downwards on the stain in overlapping strips.
 The dry sponge will pick up soot in its pores as you work.
-Do NOT rinse the dry sponge in water or you’ll ruin it; instead, use a sharp knife or razor to cut away the surface and expose a new, cleaning layer.
-Once you’ve covered the whole area with the chemical sponge, wash it again using soapy water as described above.
+Once you’ve covered the whole area with the sponge, rewash it using soap and water.

 Dust ceilings and walls at least once a month.
 Spot treat smudges with soap and water as soon as you see them.
 A few minutes of regular weekly attention will keep your walls and ceilings looking new while reducing the amount of dust in your home, too.